lexruee/bmp180/README.md

 # BMP180

-Linux C driver and Python bindings for the sensor BMP180.
+Raspberry Pi C driver and Python bindings for the sensor BMP180.

 ## Example Usage